chrisoei/In_Search_of_Lost_Time/README.md

 particular timeseries might be enhanced -- the network might gain a deeper understanding of the economy at a particular time, and thereby give better predictions.

+For example, some timeseries (like stock market data) is reported very frequently, whereas others (like inflation or GDP) is reported less often.
+In the past, I used interpolation to guess at the values in between the reporting dates, but a neural network should be able to do better;
+a neural network that "knows" the price of oil in between the reporting dates for inflation might have a good guess at what inflation is doing in between.

 # Usage

 * Download CSV files from https://fred.stlouisfed.org/ and put them into an empty directory.